Minor in Real Estate

 Yes.
 Students wishing to obtain a Minor in Real Estate in one summer must enroll in all five courses.
 However, students may also mix and match with other SRED courses taught during the Fall and Spring semesters either towards a Minor in Real Estate or a Bachelor of Science in Real Estate.
 The Real Estate Summer Minor is a popular option for students who 1) wish to pair their primary major with a Minor in Real Estate, and 2) wish to pursue a double major, go abroad, or are changing their majors as upperclassmen.
 In both situations, students benefit from earning credit during the summer semester.

-Does the program have a final exam period similar to the regular school terms?
+Does the summer program have a final exam period similar to the regular school terms?

 No. Final exams are taken during the last week of each session.